 Our mission is to promote and uphold the human rights and well-being of migrants through personal advocacy, integration development and collaborative advocacy campaigns at the local and national level.

-We are very grateful for the financial assistance from individual supporters and organisations including Atlantic Philanthropies; Sisters of Mercy; Redemptorist Community; Health Service Executive; Community Foundation for Ireland; Dormant Account Funds; Salesians; Office for the Promotion of Migrant Integration; European Commission under the AMIF 2014 – 2020 with support from the Department of Justice & Equality.
+We are very grateful for the financial assistance provided by individual supporters and organisations including the JP McManus Benevolent Fund; the Sisters of Mercy; the Redemptorist Community; the Health Service Executive; Department of Children, Equality, Disability, Integration and Youth; and the Department of Justice and Equality.

-We have grown rapidly over the years and now employ a team of full-time and part-time staff members, supported by our dedicated volunteers – some of whom have been with Doras since the very beginning.
-In early 2015, Doras opened a sub-office in Portlaoise to implement a refugee resettlement project, assisting newly arrived Syrian refugees to effectively integrate into community life in Portlaoise.
-Though this project officially concluded in mid 2016, Doras continue to support the families through the volunteer family advocacy programme.
+Doras has grown over the years in response to developing issues, and now employ a team of full-time and part-time staff members, supported by our dedicated volunteers.
+In early 2015, Doras opened a sub-office in Portlaoise, to implement a refugee resettlement project as part of the Irish Refugee Resettlement Programme (IRRP).
+This project was aimed at assisting newly arrived Syrian refugees to effectively integrate into life in Ireland.
+The success of this project lead to further resettlement projects in counties Wexford from 2017 and Limerick from 2018.

 Education Coordinator: Helen O’Grady